S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2021-04-19-Named-Pipe-PTH.md

 I learned after writing this post and fiddling around with the new impersonated users shells, that `Impersonation Tokens` are restricted to Operating System local actions only.
 Processes with this Token Type cannot access ressources in the network like LDAP, SMB, HTTP or whatever else.
 Therefore, our DC shell for example is useless.

 Until someone finds a way to get an `Delegation Token` from a process with an `Impersonation Token` for example.
 If the impersonated user is logged on interactively, you can also create a sheduled task for that user and trigger it.
 This would for example result in network access for that newly created task.

+## Conclusion

+This is the first time, that I created somehow a new technique.
+At least I didn't see anyone else using a combination of PTH and Named Pipe Impersonation with the same goal.
+For me, this was a pretty exciting experience and I learned a lot again.

+I hope, that you also learned something from that or at least can use the resulting tool in some engagements whenever you are stuck in a situation described above.
+The script/tool is released with this post, and feedback is as always very welcome!

 ---